petryca/vue-stickies/QUIZ.md

 ---

-## Section C: Advanced Vue.js & State Management (Questions 25-37)

-25. What is Vuex/Pinia and why would you use state management in a Vue application?

-26. Write a Pinia store with state, getters, and actions for managing a shopping cart.

-27. Explain Vue Router and write code to set up basic routing with two routes.

-28. What are Vue slots and how do they enable component composition?
-Provide an example.

-29. Write a Vue custom directive that automatically focuses an input element when inserted.

-30. What is the purpose of `ref()` and `reactive()` in Vue 3's Composition API?

-31. How do you optimize Vue component performance?
-Name three techniques.

-32. Write a Vue composable function that manages a toggle state (true/false) with a method to flip it.

-33. What is the difference between shallow and deep reactivity in Vue 3?

-34. Explain Vue's `nextTick()` function and when you would use it.

-35. Write code to implement lazy loading of components in Vue Router.

-36. What are provide/inject in Vue and how do they solve prop drilling?

-37. How do you handle asynchronous operations in Vue components?
-Show an example with async/await.

----

-## Section D: Framework Comparisons & Modern Frontend (Questions 38-47)
+## Section C: Framework Comparisons & Modern Frontend (Questions 38-47)

-25. Compare Vue.js with Svelte: What are the main philosophical differences between these frameworks?
+24. Compare Vue.js with Svelte: What are the main philosophical differences between these frameworks?

-26. How does Angular's approach to component architecture differ from Vue's?
+25. How does Svelte's approach to component architecture differ from Vue's?

-27. Write equivalent code in both Vue and Svelte that renders a list of items with click handlers.
+26. Write equivalent code in both Vue and Svelte that renders a list of items with click handlers.

-28. What is the Virtual DOM and how do Vue, React, and Angular handle DOM updates differently?

-29. What are the advantages and disadvantages of Single Page Applications (SPAs)?
+27. What are the advantages and disadvantages of Single Page Applications (SPAs)?

-30. What is hydration in the context of SSR frameworks like Nuxt.js or SvelteKit?
+28. What is hydration in the context of SSR frameworks like Nuxt.js or SvelteKit?

-31. Explain micro-frontends architecture and its pros and cons compared to monolithic SPAs.
+29. Explain micro-frontends architecture and its pros and cons compared to monolithic SPAs.

-32. What are Progressive Web Apps (PWAs) and how can you make a Vue application into a PWA?
+30. What are Progressive Web Apps (PWAs) and how can you make a Vue application into a PWA?

-33. Compare client-side routing vs server-side routing.
+31. Compare client-side routing vs server-side routing.
 When would you choose each approach?

-34. What is the difference between static site generation (SSG) and server-side rendering (SSR)?
+32. What is the difference between static site generation (SSG) and server-side rendering (SSR)?

-35. What are the key benefits of using a component-based architecture in modern web development?
+33. What are the key benefits of using a component-based architecture in modern web development?

 ---